No one likes to think about the bad things that could happen to their home.

 It also means any contents that are covered for repair or replacement are not overlooked when you lodge your claim.

-It might sound a little obsessive, but going from room to room making a list of all your possessions is essential.
+It might sound a little obsessive, but going from room to room and making a list of all your possessions is essential.

 At the very least, you should list your most valuable possessions.
 Include not only those items easily seen, but also those in your shed, under the house, or in the attic.